kalfasyan/plakakia/README.md

 # plakakia
 ### /πλακάκια
 *Python image tiling library for image processing, object detection, etc.*

-**DISCLAIMER**: This is a work in progress.

 ![Alt text](logo/logo.png?raw=true "This is a \"plakaki\", meaning tile in Greek.")

 ## What is this?
+What is it going to be?
-**`plakakia`** was initially developed to address the need for efficient image tiling while considering bounding boxes within the image.
-It offers a solution for dividing an image into rectangular tiles based on specified tile_size and step_size parameters.
-Overlapping tiles are handled seamlessly.
-Currently, the tool assigns bounding boxes to tiles only if they are fully contained within them.
-However, future updates will include support for partial overlap.
+`plakakia` is an efficient image tiling tool designed to handle bounding boxes within images.
+It divides images into rectangular tiles based on specified parameters, seamlessly handling overlapping tiles.
+The tool assigns bounding boxes to tiles that fully contain them, and it also offers an option to eliminate duplicate bounding boxes.
+While the current version only supports fully contained bounding boxes, future updates will include support for partial overlap.  `plakakia` can handle object detection and segmentation datasets.

-It is worth noting that the tool may generate duplicate bounding boxes as a result of tiling.
-To mitigate this, `plakakia` offers an option to eliminate duplicates.
-However, it is important to be aware that, depending on the chosen `tile_size` and `step_size`, there is a potential risk of missing some bounding boxes entirely due to the strict duplicate deletion method.
-To address this limitation, I am considering the implementation of more flexible methods in the future.

-## What is it going to be?
-Currently, `plakakia` primarily focuses on RGB images in object detection tasks, where the goal is to have tiles that encompass the corresponding bounding boxes.
-However, I have plans to expand its capabilities to support segmentation tasks as well.
-This entails tiling both the input images and the associated masks, where each pixel represents a specific category.

-In addition, I aim to enhance the tool by providing support for images with more than 3 channels, such as multispectral images.
-It is important to **note** that `plakakia` already allows online generation of tiles for images with any number of channels (see [examples](examples/) folder).
-However, offline batch processing is not currently supported.

-So, `plakakia` will hopefully become a versatile tool for tiling images in a variety of tasks using a variety of image formats with the ultimate goal of fast and efficient processing.
+Currently, the library offers online and offline modes for processing data (refer to the [Usage section](https://github.com/kalfasyan/plakakia#usage) section below for more details):

+- In the offline mode, one can use a config file and run a script once to process all data.
+- In the online mode, the `tile_image` function allows processing of images of any dimension.

+There are plans to expand `plakakia`'s capabilities in the offline mode to handle images with more than 3 channels.

 ## Performance
-To ensure optimal performance, `plakakia` extensively utilizes the `multiprocessing` and `numpy` libraries.
-This enables efficient processing of thousands of images without the use of nested for-loops which is often applied in tiling tasks.
+To ensure optimal performance, `plakakia` utilizes the `multiprocessing` and `numpy` libraries.
+This enables efficient processing of thousands of images without the use of nested for-loops commonly used in tiling tasks.
 For detailed benchmarks on various public datasets, please refer to the information provided below.

 # Installation